kimberlyrobinson11122/Password-Generator/README.md

 ## Project status
-This has been deployed and in process of being sent to the sustainability team
+This has been deployed and is live and in process of being sent to the sustainability team